 Georgia Southern University (GSU), which recently consolidated with Armstrong State University, offers a Master of Arts in Professional Communication and Leadership through its Department of Communication Arts.
 The Master of Arts in Professional Communication and Leadership, which is available at GSU’s Statesboro and Savannah (Armstrong) campuses, seeks to provide students with interdisciplinary training in written communication, leadership, and critical thinking.
 It features core courses in professional communication strategies, organizational communication, technical editing, and public leadership.
 Students then have the option to choose from electives in areas such as digital media management, non-profit sector writing, publication design, conflict resolution, communication theory, leadership and group dynamics, and health communication.
 This program incorporates fully online and partially online courses, as well as evening classes in order to provide optimum flexibility for students.
 While a master’s thesis or applied project is not a requirement for graduation, students looking to pursue doctoral studies are encouraged to take the comprehensive project course that involves research and an oral presentation.

-Georgia State University’s Department of Communication in Atlanta offers both a Master of Arts in Communication with concentrations in Communication Studies, and Digital Media Strategies.
+Georgia State University’s Department of Communication in Atlanta offers a Master of Arts in Communication with concentrations in Communication Studies and Digital Media Strategies.
 For the Communication Studies concentration, students take nine credit hours of core courses, covering communication issues and perspectives, communication research methods, and the principles of persuasion.
 They are also required to take three to nine credit hours of experiential learning courses, which include classes on specialized reporting, feature writing, digital editing, critical writing, and cross-media design.
 Depending on whether they decide to write a thesis or submit a course research paper for their final graduation requirement, students can take between 12 and 24 credits of communication studies courses, which include classes in media industries, communication ethics, visual communication, health communication, communication and aging, media and politics, and strategic communication.
 Students who choose the thesis option complete a work of original scholarship in their area of interest in communication studies.

 Students of the Digital Media Strategies concentration must complete a core course in digital journalism before selecting one of three courses in communication issues, persuasion principles, and communication ethics.
 They are also required to take a course in either communication research methods or communication law.
 From there, students have the flexibility to choose 12 credit hours of applied media skills classes, which cover topics in areas such as specialized reporting, media entrepreneurship, public relations writing, graphic communication, and social media strategies.
 Students also complete nine credit hours of courses in media studies, which includes classes on media effects, rhetorical theory, political campaigns, educational entertainment, language and communication across the lifespan, e-Health communication, and international communication.
 The final graduation requirement for this concentration is a digital media capstone, which can take the form of an advanced practicum, a communication consulting project, a media business plan, a special production, or an internship.
 Students receive faculty guidance during their capstone, and must submit a research paper they completed in one of their media studies courses to demonstrate research competence.